VA-Explorer/va_explorer/README.md

   *  Role-based access with the following roles: administrators, data managers, data viewers, and field workers
   *  Assignment to one or more geographic areas for geographical-level scoping of data
-* Loading of verbal autopsy questionnaire data via manage.py command
+* Loading of verbal autopsy questionnaire data
-* Assignment of cause of death using InterVA5 algorithm via manage.py command (Note: relies on external pyCrossVA and InterVA5 services)
+* Assignment of cause of death using InterVA5 algorithm (Note: relies on external pyCrossVA and InterVA5 services)
 * Exploration of cause of death data via a dynamic, visualization-based dashboard that includes:
-  *  A dynamic heatmap showing geographical trends, with zoom capabilities to hone in on region(s) of interest
+  *  A dynamic heatmap showing geographical trends, with zoom capabilities to hone in on regions of interest
-  *  Cause of death plots for chosen region(s)
+  *  Cause of death plots for chosen regions
-  *  Death distributions by age, gender, and place of death for chosen region(s)
+  *  Death distributions by age, gender, and place of death for chosen regions
-  *  Trends over time for chosen region(s)
+  *  Trends over time for chosen regions

 ### Background

-Verbal autopsies (VA) are structured interviews for determining the most likely cause of death based on information from caregivers or family members about the signs and symptoms the deceased experienced before they died.
+Verbal autopsies (VAs) are structured interviews for determining the most likely cause of death based on information from caregivers or family members about the signs and symptoms the deceased experienced before they died.
 The current VA IT landscape consists of tools and systems that together enable the various steps of the VA process, from generation and revision of a VA interview questionnaire to the eventual use of the resulting cause of death data by localities.
 By directly integrating with existing functionality, drawing inspiration from others, and combining new features into a cohesive whole, VA Explorer aims to enable the integration of verbal autopsy into civil registration and vital statistics systems at scale.

 ### Installation and Setup for Development or Testing